Boris Johnson gets 'partygate' report but questions linger

 Johnson’s opponents accused the government of trying to water down a report that could trigger an attempt to oust the prime minister by his own party.
 Some Conservative lawmakers say they will push for a no-confidence vote if Gray finds Johnson was at fault or lied to Parliament about his actions.

+It's unclear whether Gray's full findings will be published once the police investigation is finished.

-Johnson, meanwhile, was trying to change the subject, marking the second anniversary of Brexit on Monday by touting economic opportunities outside the European Union.
+Johnson, meanwhile, was trying to change the subject from his personal woes, marking the second anniversary of Brexit on Monday by touting economic opportunities outside the European Union.

 The U.K. officially left the now 27-nation bloc on Jan.
 31, 2020, though it remained part of the EU’s economic structures for another 11 months.